News and Events

 Note from the Department Head

 As we begin this school year, I would encourage you all to stay connected with UGA Food Science and Technology.
-We are very appreciative of all the support that we receive from you all and everyone for the commitment to our department.
+We are very appreciative of all the support that we receive from you all and for the commitment to our department.

 Go Dawgs! #FoodDawgs